-To this end, the voting apparatus of the present invention comprises a processor for processing voting information and 5 providing a voting session identifier, and a voter interface for displaying voting information and receiving voting selections made by a voter and coupling same to the processor.
-The processor provides a voting record including the voting selections and a memory is coupled to the processor for storing the 10 voting record and the voting session identifier.
-The apparatus further comprises one or more of: a means for storing a voting indicia and the voting session identifier in a tangible medium separate from the memory, the processor requiring selection of at least one of the possible voting selections before pro- 15 ceeding from a present contest to a next contest and/or to ending a voting session, and the processor being responsive to a representation corresponding to one or more of a plurality of voting jurisdictions for selecting from a database voting ballots for the one or more of the plurality of voting jurisdictions 20 corresponding thereto.
+To this end, the voting apparatus of the present invention comprises a processor for processing voting information and providing a voting session identifier for each of plural voting sessions, and a voter interface for displaying voting information received from the processor and for receiving and coupling voting selections to the processor.
+The processor provides a voting record for each voting session and a memory stores the voting record.

+According to one aspect, the processor provides a voting session identifier for each of plural voting sessions, and means are coupled to the processor for storing a voting indicia and the voting session identifier for a given voting session in a tangible medium separate from the memory.
+According to another aspect, the voting information for each contest of a voting session includes possible voting selections for at least 15 one candidate and/or at least one question, and further includes possible voting selections for at least one of a "no vote", a "skip contest" and an "abstain", and the processor requires selection of at least one of the possible voting selections before proceeding from a present contest to a next 20 contest and/or to ending a voting session.
+According to another aspect, the voting information includes a plurality of voting ballots relating to a plurality of voting jurisdictions, and the processor is responsive to a representation of one or more of the plurality of voting jurisdictions for selecting 25 voting ballots for the plurality of voting jurisdictions.